 Kirindy (also known as the Swiss Forest) is arguably the best place to see some of Madagascar’s nocturnal inhabitants such as the fosa, Madagascar’s largest carnivore, and the endangered giant jumping rat, endemic to this area.

-The flat-tailed tortoise is endemic to the Kirindy area, as is the flat-tailed tortoise and breeding efforts are helping to sustain the current populations.
+The flat-tailed tortoise is endemic to the Kirindy area, and breeding efforts are helping to sustain the current populations.
 The endemic Madame Berthe’s mouse lemur, the world’s smallest primate, can also be found in the forest.

 Kirindy lies on the west coast of Madgascar, about 60 kilometres north of Morondava, a couple of hours by good road.
 To get the most from your visit you should consider an overnight stop here, either camping or in a basic lodge, as opposed to a day trip from Morondava.
 The forest is accessed via the Avenue of Baobabs, a prominent group of baobab trees lining the dirt road between Morondava and Belon'i Tsiribihina.

-View suggested itinerary
+View suggested itineraries